7 Misunderstanding and Deception

 The French did not fully understand that reciprocal exchange–sharing the calumet, participating in the strike-the-pole ceremony, reciprocal gifts and feasting–permitted the French to enter the Quapaws’ world and gain access to their hospitality, kinship system, alliance and resources.
 Instead, they only saw greed in how Native peoples put such importance on material reciprocity.
 But if an alliance was to stand, the French were equally obliged to care for their relations.
 Indeed, the French, and later the Spanish and Americans, missed the point, becoming in George Sabo’s words, “inconsistent kin.”
 Europeans and Americans failed to understand that among Native nations, there was no “strict distinction between the material and the spiritual, and especially between the sacred and the non sacred,” that “all aspects of life, and certainly all human affairs, were penetrated by a sacred dimension of reality.”
 This was most prominently expressed in the Quapaws’ institution of reciprocity where “practical obligations and responsibilities carried a sacred and inviolable sanction.”[40]

-The Seminary priest Father Bergier himself refused to provide goods to the Tamarois who, he believed, simply wanted to accumulate “stuff”.
+The Seminary priest Father Bergier refused to provide goods to the Tamarois who, he believed, simply wanted to accumulate “stuff”.
 But a crisis struck his embattled mission.
-The Jesuits beckoned the Tamarois away from Bergier’s mission to the newly established Kaskaskia village just on the other side of the Mississippi River near modern day St. Louis.
+The Jesuits beckoned the Tamarois away from Bergier’s mission to the newly established Kaskaskia village just across the Mississippi River near modern day St. Louis.
 Thus, to convince the Tamarois not to cross to the other side, Father Bergier “engaged in the institution of reciprocity, as he interpreted it, and countered Chief Rouensa’s gifts to the Tamarois with some five hundred coups de poudre (powder charges) and other goods.”
 Because of the Cahokias’ help, he “provided gifts for their support as well—a kettle, four additional pounds of powder, a pound of colored glass beads, vermillion, and a dozen knives.”
 Angered by Bergier’s impromptu gift giving, the Jesuit Father Pinet accused Bergier of “putting a plague into the mission . . . working contrary to God’s glory and thus, responsible to God for the wrong he had done to the Tamarois, and for the lost converts who would not witness the good example of the Christianized Kaskaskias.”
 But Bergier was certain of his actions, particularly when he learned that “the Tamarois had never wanted to leave and had only feigned this desire to get presents from him.”
 As he put it: “Thank God…my conscience was relieved.”[41]

 Bergier had not wanted to offer gifts as enticements for the same reasons that Gravier and du Poisson had not wanted to exchange gifts with the Quapaws.
 But to keep the Tamarois in his mission and their village, he mimicked Native-like reciprocity to convince those who were leaving to stay.
 Though he saw his gifts as material enticements, nothing more, the Tamarois interpreted this as Bergier’s desire “to strengthen their relationship, to develop deeper trust one for the other, to ensure their alliance.”
 No matter the creative interpretation by either side, in this instance, both received what they individually desired—resistance to the Jesuits, receipt of gifts, or the Tamarois’ continued presence within their village and Bergier’s mission.[42]

 In general, Bergier wanted unwavering devotion to Christ without the Tamarois receiving goods in exchange.
-However, the Native community wanted reciprocal gifts “to serve their community, spiritual items to support their expanding spirituality, and most importantly, a relationship with Bergier, strengthened through the reciprocal actions of giving and receiving.”
+However, the Native community wanted reciprocal gifts “to serve their community, spiritual items to support their expanding spirituality, and most important, a relationship with Bergier, strengthened through the reciprocal actions of giving and receiving.”
 But Bergier, who was long concerned that the Tamarois “view us as rich traders rather than as poor people [and] disciples of Christ,” as merchants rather than as representatives of God, resisted only until he desperately wanted or needed the Tamarois to stay put.[43]
 Bergier did not understand that reciprocal offerings both established and strengthened relationship and kinship between individuals and cultures with mutual reciprocity at the core of this institution.
 That is, gifts created “‘peace and a sort of conditional friendship . . . [that] to break off the gift giving [was] to break off the peaceful relationships.’”[44]
 Indeed, the sharing of goods represented “generosity, cooperation, and concern for mutual welfare.”
 Goods were not owned by one individual but were meant for all within the community.
 Kinship, whether through the culture itself or gained through the sharing of the calumet and reciprocity, essentially meant that no one went without food, clothing, or safety.
-And despite his surly nature discussed earlier in this text, even la Mothe de Cadillac himself commented that bountiful hunters “profit[ed] the least from their hunting.”
+And despite his surly nature, even la Mothe de Cadillac commented that bountiful hunters “profit[ed] the least from their hunting.”
 When they returned to the village, they hosted feasts for friends and family and distributed their hunting fare throughout the village.
 Those present were “permitted to appropriate all the meat in the canoe of the hunter who has killed it, and he merely laughs.”[45]
 So important was reciprocity to Native communities that they made “presents of all their possessions, stripping themselves of even necessary articles, in their eager desire to be accounted liberal.”
 But doing so required regular “restocking” of goods.
 Hunting and gathering, crafting, trading, and the like helped Native communities to acquire more goods and share them.
 Bergier, on the other hand, chose “to give them generally all of my provisions, and then live off of their alms,” thereby destroying his ability to participate in any manner of reciprocity particularly since the arrival of goods from France was so shaky and unpredictable.[46]
-Ultimately, Bergier had no material reinforcements to utilize in any gestures of trade.
+Ultimately, Bergier had no material reinforcements to use in any gestures of trade.
 In short, “circumventing reciprocity created a wall between Bergier and the Tamarois that weakened trust [and communication] between the two cultures.”[47]

 Misinterpretation of Land

 When Cartier planted the cross discussed earlier, it is difficult to know just what the Native peoples really said to him.
-But suggesting that they were concerned with Cartier “claiming their lands” is truly Cartier’s take–his own interpretation, though clearly its presence concerned Donnacona and his people given their great hesitancy to come close to Cartier.
+But suggesting that they were concerned with Cartier “claiming their lands” is truly Cartier’s own interpretation, though clearly its presence concerned Donnacona and his people given their great hesitancy to come close to Cartier.
 In truth, Native peoples did not own land but most certainly had regions of importance to them in terms of hunting, sacred burial grounds, ceremonial plazas, homes and the like.
 Consequently, several missionaries were reciprocally offered use of land from various Native communities.
 The chief of the Cahokias, for example, offered Father Saint-Cosme land within the Tamarois village on which to build a house and a chapel.
 A reciprocal exchange was expected—”land for teaching; a chapel and a place to learn more about the white man’s manitou.”
 The young Jesuit Father du Ru exchanged a knife and other goods with the Lower Mississippi Bayougoulas for land behind his fledgling church structure that never came to fruition.
-Once again, a reciprocal exchange occurred–help so to attempt to expand his mission in exchange for access to the white man’s religion.[48]
+Once again, a reciprocal exchange occurred–help to attempt to expand his mission in exchange for access to the white man’s religion.[48]

 When Native peoples welcomed strangers into a village, they hoped to develop strong relationships that strengthened the Native community.
 As such, the exchange of goods or even an offering of land in exchange for other goods or access to a Christian manitou were all a part of that reciprocal process.
 No matter the exchange, “a reciprocal response was key in building the newly established relationship.”
-Yet, despite these reciprocal events, some Frenchmen believed that land was for the taking, thus misunderstanding Native use of lands.
+Despite these reciprocal events, some Frenchmen believed that land was for the taking, thus misunderstanding Native use of lands.
 Father de Montigny, for example, proposed to “obtain some concessions within each mission, or two or three leagues of land” to help expand work.[49]
 But the Seminary priest did not make a reciprocal proposal.
 He instead seemed to suggest that he would take land, an effort that “could quickly threaten a Native community that relied on its terrain for farming, hunting, and sacred ceremonies.”
 No matter the scenario, if a reciprocal offer was not made, land could not be taken.
 Even though they did not “own” land, Native peoples “defended passionately the connections between land and identity that emerged through centuries of living with the land, an association that contained an essential spiritual element.”[50]

 Land was simply “hands off,” a point made all too clear among the Natchez in 1729 when the French colonial commandant, Sieur de Chépart “spotted a prized patch of land in the center of the Natchez village that he wished to take for himself.
 The Natchez protested, telling Chépart that the ‘bones of their ancestors were held there in their temple.’
 But Chépart made threats and promised ‘to set fire to the temple’ if they did not give him this land.”
 After a decision amongst themselves, “the Natchez seemingly conceded but needed ‘two moons longer . . . to prepare their new home.’
 This time was granted but with further penalty that they ‘pay a large sum in poultry, grain, and pots of oil, as well as pelts to serve as interest for the delay that he was allowing them.’”
 Though the Natchez seemed to have accepted Chépart’s demands, they actually “quietly and carefully planned an assault on Chépart and the French for their disrespect.
 The morning of November 28, 1729, they began their attack.
 By the end of the day, some 230 French lives were lost and dozens more enslaved.”[51]